-Article 44 - Costs of proceedings
+Article 44 Costs of proceedings

 - The costs of proceedings before the Control, Ethics and Disciplinary Body are borne by UEFA, except in protest cases, when they are borne by the defeated party. - The allocation of the costs of proceedings before the Appeals Body depends on the outcome of those proceedings.
 The Appeals Body decides at its own discretion how these costs are to be allocated to the various parties or borne by UEFA.
-The appeal fee is either deducted from the costs of proceedings or reimbursed. - 3 Costs caused abusively by a party are charged to the party responsible, irrespective of the outcome of the proceedings. - Each party bears its own costs, including the costs of its own witnesses, representatives, legal advisers and counsel.
+Appeals against such decisions are not admissible.
+The appeal fee is either deducted from the costs of proceedings or reimbursed. - Costs caused abusively by a party are charged to the party responsible, irrespective of the outcome of the proceedings. - Each party bears its own costs, including the costs of its own witnesses, representatives, legal advisers and counsel.